MaskingTechnology/jitar/examples/apps/full-stack/README.md

-# Jitar | Contact list
+# Jitar | Full Stack

-This example contact list application is build with React, MongoDB and Jitar (ReMoJi stack).
+This full stack example a contact list application is build with React, MongoDB and Jitar (ReMoJi stack).
 It includes frontend and backend functions and a database for storing contacts.

 ## Project setup